Dr Saten Kumar

 Current Research Projects:

-- Money demand and cost of inflation.
+- Household money demand and the welfare cost of inflation.

 - Paradiso, A., Kumar, S. and Rao, B.B.
 (2013) “A New Keynesian IS Curve for Australia: Is it Forward Looking or Backward Looking?”
 Applied Economics, Vol. 45(26), pp. 3691-3700.